kube-rs/gateway-api-rs/README.md

 ## Contributions

 Contributions are welcome.
-Please create an issue describing the contribution needed prior to creating a PR.
+Please create an issue describing what changes are desired prior to creating a PR.

 Please check our [project board] to see what work has been accepted and is in need of an owner.
 The `next` column will hold high priority items.

-For discussions we prefer the [discussion board].
+For questions and general discussion, please use the [discussion board].

 [project board]:https://github.com/orgs/kube-rs/projects/3
 [discussion board]:https://github.com/kube-rs/gateway-api-rs/discussions